uk-gov-mirror/ONSdigital.blaise-nuget-api/README.md

 You can use the fluid API style class 'FluentBlaiseApi' which implements the 'IFluentBlaiseApi' interface.

 Copyright (c) 2021 Crown Copyright (Government Digital Service)

+# Azure Pipeline

+In the root of the repository is the 'build-api.yml' file.
+This file contains various config and is used to create/configure an azure pipeline.
+This is triggered whenever changes are pushed to main by default.

+To update the pipeline, make changes and then commit to this GitHub repository.
+If you need to test on a feature branch, commit/push changes and then go into Azure DevOps.
+From there you can run the pipeline manually by selecting the relevant branch.